sourcegraph/deploy-sourcegraph/docs/configure.md

    - We recommend not storing secrets in the repository itself and these instructions document how.

 1. Create a release branch to track all of your customizations to Sourcegraph.
-   When you upgrade Sourcegraph Data Center, you will merge upstream into this branch.
+   When you upgrade Sourcegraph, you will merge upstream into this branch.

    ```bash
    git checkout HEAD -b release